Thrust Lever and Pitch Trim

 The FADEC receives the current thrust lever position and computes the thrust rating limit and the N1 for that Thrust Lever Angle (TLA).

 If the thrust lever is between two detents, the FADEC will select the rating limit of the higher detent.

 When the auto-thrust (A/THR) mode is not armed or not active (levers in wrong position) the engines are in manual mode.

 The thrust lever position controls thrust for the corresponding engine in this case.

-On the ground the engine will produce the Maximum Continuous Thrust (MCT) if the crew did not set a valid FLEX take off temperature.
-It needs to be higher to the the current Total Air Temperature (TAT) to have any effect.
+On the ground, the engine will produce the Maximum Continuous Thrust (MCT) if the crew did not set a valid FLEX take off temperature.
+It needs to be higher than the current Total Air Temperature (TAT) to have any effect.

 Note: Setting the thrust lever out of FLX/MCT detent without reaching TOGA or CL detent has no effect.

 MAX TO thrust can always be achieved by pushing the thrust lever all the way forward.